Skip to main content

 The party responsible for builder’s risk insurance is a common question homeowners and builders debate.

 Any party involved in the development can purchase a plan.
 However, the lead tradesperson or the property owner usually buys it.
-Often, the contactors will add this cost into the project budget.
+Often, the contractors will add this cost to the project budget.
 Be sure to agree upon who is responsible for purchasing the policy and get it before starting the project.

 Here’s a list of who could buy this type of plan :